 Transplanted purified human pancreatic islets (PHPI) provided glycemic control, restoration of hypoglycemia awareness, and protection from severe hypoglycemic events (SHEs) in subjects with intractable impaired awareness of hypoglycemic (IAH) and SHEs.
 Safety events occurred related to the infusion procedure and immunosuppression, including bleeding and decreased renal function.
 Islet transplantation should be considered for patients with T1D and IAH in whom other, less invasive current treatments have been ineffective in preventing SHEs.

-Outcomes and demographic data are currently available to registered users of the Immune Tolerance Network Trial Share website through the following link: CIT-07 Public Data
+Data associated with the primary publication only are available on the Immune Tolerance Network Trial Share website through the following link: CIT-07 Public Data